 Do you belong to a family of artists?My grandma was the best quilt-maker I ever knew, my mom does amazing rug hooking now, and my dad builds a lot of cool things to use and/or for decoration.

 How do you stay focused to finish a painting and not leave it or lose interest?The important thing is to find something you love to paint or draw that keeps you wanting to work at it and wanting to come back to it after you lose focus/get bored/tired.
-I’ll find other productive things to do when I feel like that though, like packaging/shipping/emails etc.
+I’ll find other productive things to do when I feel like that though, like packaging/shipping/emails, and even getting outside.

 If you had to recommend one brand of acrylic paints, what would that brand be?Probably Liquitex soft body acrylics.

-How long have you been doing art?
+How long have you been practicing art?
 Any advice for someone who wants to get into painting?

 I’ve been drawing ever since I was a toddler and painting since I was 14 years old.
 My advice to somebody just getting started would be to paint around a subject matter you truly love, do things that are hard, and love the struggle of doing it, not the outcome.
 Enjoying the process as well as the willingness to struggle will lead to learning and growth.